Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Abstract

 \section{Abstract}

-It is well known that multi-point Seshadri constants for a small number $s$ of points in the projective plane are submaximal.
-It is predicted by the Nagata conjecture that their values are maximal for $s\geq 9$ points.
-Tackling the problem in the language of valuations one can make sense of $s$ points for any positive real $s\geq 1$.
-We show somewhat surprisingly that a Nagata-type conjecture should be valid for $s\geq 8+1/36$ points and we compute explicitly all Seshadri constants (expressed here as the asymptotic maximal vanishing element) for $s\leq 7+1/9$.
+It is well known that multi-point Seshadri constants for a small number $t$ of points in the projective plane are submaximal.
+It is predicted by the Nagata conjecture that their values are maximal for $t\geq 9$ points.
+Tackling the problem in the language of valuations one can make sense of $t$ points for any real $t\geq 1$.
+We show somewhat surprisingly that a Nagata-type conjecture should be valid for $t\geq 8+1/36$ points and we compute explicitly all Seshadri constants (expressed here as the asymptotic maximal vanishing element) for $t\leq 7+1/9$.
+In the range $7+1/9\leq t\leq 8+1/36$ we are able to compute some sporadic values. \keywords{Nagata Conjecture, SHGH Conjecture, Seshadri constants, monomial valuations, anticanonical divisor} \subclass{MSC 14C20, 13A18}